-Early afternoon (at nap), pick chicken.
+Early afternoon (at my kids' nap), pick chicken.
 Remove legs/thighs and put in fridge for another meal.
 Note the dark meat cooked this way tastes just fine, but doesn't look quite as impressive as a roasted chicken.

 Shred or chop breasts.
 If you started with a large enough chicken, you should have enough for two meals!
 Keep half the white meat for the chili, and store the other half for another meal.
 (Tacos, anyone?)